 In a similar fashion to the celebrity business, many of the leading social platforms have developed a following totaling hundred of millions of users (more than all the traditional commercial on-line services combined!).
 But contrary to the entertainment industry that only parades the rich and famous in static fashion, the social networks provide an effective array of tools to help users realize and enhance their on-line digital personas.
 Some of the current sampling includes effective mechanisms for self promotion (such as LinkedIn and Facebook) and platforms that foster collaborative efforts on an unprecedented scale (such as Wikipedia).
 To all but a few New-Luddites, these applications are ushering in the age of technological utopia.

 But alas, every garden has its resident snake, and such is the grade A serpent found in Social Network’s Garden of Eden.
 What many of us don’t realize is that the same characteristics that make the social networks so attractive are also their greatest limitations.
 As the size and proliferation of these applications continue to increase, so will the pressures on traditional technology organizations to incorporate similar functionality into their line of business enterprise products.
 So where is the problem you say?
 Well, incorporating this technology into the old enterprise will most likely be done via acquisition of existing products (like the News Corp purchase of MySpace) which ultimately results in the conversion of free and cool applications to full fledged (and dull!) commercial advertising platforms.
 Either way it will have certain predictable side effects on the user population not dissimilar to mixing alcohol with sleeping pills.
 Flanders and Swann have captured the essence of this conflict in their famous song “Have Some Madeira, M’Dear“:

-She was young, she was pure, she was new, she was nice,
+she was pure, she was new, she was nice,

 She was fair, she was sweet seventeen.